- Asset Pricing and Investments

 In the first semester, the foundations are built for the subsequent specialization.
 All courses in the first semester are mandatory and common across the two tracks (Corporate Finance and Investment Management).

-The program includes an MFIN immersion week which combines both academic and non-academic components as well as a diverse mix of employer meetings.
+The program also includes an immersion week which combines both academic and non-academic components as well as a diverse mix of employer meetings.
 This one-week trip is a degree requirement, funded by the program, and takes place in the beginning of the first semester.
 As part of the trip, students undertake a course in sustainable finance.

 There are no mandatory courses in the second and third semester.
 However, students who choose to specialize in Corporate Finance or Investment Management must select at least three courses from the list of core electives within each specialization.

 In addition to the three core elective courses, students have the freedom to choose the remaining five courses according to their preferences.
 Some students may want to specialize further by taking more CF or IM core electives, others may prefer to broaden their perspectives by taking courses outside of finance.